-This has become my favorite tomato sauce.
+This has become my favorite summer tomato sauce.
 Not only is it simple and easy to make it, it sure tastes a lot better than the store-bought pasta sauces.

 Spicy Cherry Tomato Sauce